 How our guidance is used

 Different types of NICE guidance have a different status within the NHS, public health and social care.
-Our technology appraisals and highly specialised technologies guidance are unique because the NHS in England and Wales is legally obliged to fund and resource medicines and treatments recommended through our technology appraisal programme.
+Our technology appraisals and highly specialised technologies guidance are unique because the NHS in England is legally obliged to fund and resource medicines and treatments recommended through our technology appraisal programme.

 The legal status of these programmes is reinforced in the NHS Constitution, which states that patients have the right to drugs and treatments that have been recommended by NICE for use in the